 In addition to the Society's day and weekend conferences, a varied menu of events is offered by Branches

-and Groups in Bath and Bristol, Cambridge, Hampshire, the Isle of Wight, Kent, London, the Midlands,

-Norfolk, the North, Scotland, South West, Wales, and counties
+and Groups in Bath and Bristol, Cambridge, Hampshire, Kent, London, the Midlands, the North, Scotland, South West, and counties

 adjoining Surrey - the Southern Circle.
 The active participation of new members is encouraged by the organisers.